GXT-xinn/Location-Based-Asset-Management-API/README.md

 # Asset Condition Assessment API
 <a name="top"></a>
 A technical guide for developping a simple application server to handle data request for the [Asset Condition Assessment App](https://github.com/ucl-geospatial-21-22/cege0043-apps-21-22-GXT-xinn).
-This server body is stored in ```dataAPI.js``` file.
-This RESTful API provides the functionality to interact with the PostgreSQL database, including save, remove, retreive data as GeoJSON file from the database and return confirm receipts when interaction completed.
+This server body and funtion for root request are stored in ```dataAPI.js``` file.
+This express HTTPS server provides the functionality to interact with the PostgreSQL database, including save, remove, retreive data as GeoJSON file from the database and return confirm receipts when interaction completed.
 Funtions to support those interactions are stored separatly in the ```crud.js``` file for debugging purpose.
+You will encounter *Not Secure* alert while testing the server, because this is a HTTPS server with self signed certificate.
+You will need to manually add the certificate to the browser to omit this alert.
+However, this would not impact the functionality of the server.

 ## Table of Contents